 2. Political attitudes and dating app use

 In selecting a romantic partner, we often take into consideration our potential partner’s values.
 From March 2019, Hong Kong society has been divided into the so-called yellow ribbons and blue ribbons.
 Yellow stands for anti-establishment/Chinese government/Hong Kong police force while blue stands for pro-establishment/Chinese government/Hong Kong police force.
 How does this political divide affect dating app use and dating preference?
-In this preliminary phase of research, through in-depth interviews with dating app users across the political spectrum, I am looking at various self-presentation and uncertainty reduction strategies on and through dating apps.
+In this preliminary phase of research, through in-depth interviews with self-identified yellow dating app users, I examine their app behaviors in relations to their political attitudes.

 3. Racial preferences on gay dating apps

 I am part of an interdisciplinary collaborative project team with researchers in the U.S. and Australia to examine the prevalence of sexual racism on gay dating apps.
 In this study, we are examining self-reported racial preferences and behavioral racial preferences among American and Australian men on Jack’d, a popular gay dating app which positions itself as eminently inclusive.
 Self-reported racial preferences are those found directly on users’ profiles.
 Behavioral racial preferences are accessed through the app’s “insight” feature.
 We wrote a Python scraping code to collect this “insight” data from around 700 users in Los Angeles and 400 users in Sydney.
 Findings suggest that while expressions of racial preferences and non-preferences on Jack’d profiles were generally uncommon, in both locations positive racial preferencing (e.g., “into Black & Mixed Guys”) was more prevalent than non-preferencing (e.g., “No Asians”) and users’ behavioral racial preferences exhibited different but equally systematic patterns.
 Taken together, we argue that these findings have implications for the ways that dating apps in the gay men’s market approach the challenges of developing inclusive services.